Most plumbing businesses track KPI numbers, but still feel blind

 Beyond the KPIs covered above, there are additional metrics that can provide deeper insight when you need a more detailed view of the business.

 One important area is marketing performance.
 Most plumbing businesses rely on a mix of channels to generate new demand, such as SEO, paid ads, social media, and email.
 Tracking how each channel contributes helps you understand what’s actually driving growth.
-You’ll want to track inbound leads and also qualified leads coming from each channel.
+You’ll want to track qualified leads coming from each channel and also return on ad spend (ROAS).

 That said, not all growth comes from digital marketing.
 Word of mouth and referrals still play a major role in the plumbing service industry.
 These are harder to measure directly, but they’re often a result of consistent service quality, strong communication, and long-term customer relationships.